 I do recommend hand washing them just to make sure no mold builds up in them but that little bit of extra care is so well worth it to me.

-Feel free to check out the blog post on how to make easy baby food at home (btw, the portioned out baby food from the freezer mold I use fits perfectly in these) – that post is linked here.
+Feel free to check out the blog post on how to make easy baby food at home (btw, the portioned out baby food from the freezer mold I use fits perfectly in these).
 I do have a few recipes coming your way for babies older than 6 months, so be sure to join the mailing list so you don’t miss it!

 Plastic Produce Bags 🠲 use Reusable Mesh Bags